llpk79/llpk79.github.io/_posts/2019-5-23-food-deserts.md

 ### That `pvalue` is, again, too high to find any difference between those in and those out of food deserts.

 ## We're just about out of space here, folks.
 Let's check out one more thing.
 This is where the rubber meets the road.
-Do people in King County food deserts eat fresh fruits and vegies less often?
+Do people in King County food deserts eat fresh fruits and veggies less often?

 ![Consumption of Fruits and Veg](/img/consumption.png)